JohnKendrick/PDielec/Sphinx/theory.rst

 There are two coordinate systems to consider.
 The first is the laboratory coordinate system (X,Y,Z).
 It is assumed that the normal to the crystal surface is aligned with the Z-axis and that the incident radiation is in the X-Z plane.
 P-polarised light is polarised parallel to this plane and S-polarised perpendicular (senkrecht) to this plane.

 The other coordinate system of interest is that of the crystal.
 The calculation of the permittivity tensor is performed in the crystal coordinate system (x,y,z).
-The crystal place is defined by a set of Miller indices (hkl) and the normal to the crystal surface is rotated to align the laboratory Z-axis.
+The crystal plane is defined by a set of Miller indices (hkl) and the normal to the crystal surface is rotated to align with the laboratory Z-axis.
 Finally in the laboratory frame the crystal may be rotated around the Z-axis by the azimuthal angle :math:`\phi`.
+The precise definition of the azimuthal angle is somewhat arbitrary as it depends on the crystal unit-cell definition, but PDGui provides information of the details of the relationship between the crystal axes and the laboratory frame.
 The arrangement described is illustrated in the Figure below where :math:`E_s` and :math:`E_p` are the field directions of the S- and P polarised incident light respectively.
+Information about the crystal coordinates relative to the laboratory frame is given in the GUI.

 .. _fig-lab-coords2: